grap/odoo-addons-intercompany-trade/intercompany_trade_purchase/readme/DESCRIPTION.rst

-This module implements intercompany trade features for account module.
+This module implements intercompany trade features for purchase module.

 Features
 --------

-Confirm an customer account invoice create a supplier account invoice
+Hide button "Create invoice" in purchase order, as invoices are created from seller company